-The excellent staff at Marina Del Rey Hospital will provide you with the care needed for you to get through the spermatocelectomy, if this will be the treatment option recommended to you.
-Here you will benefit of the latest developments in methods of treatment, the urologists at Marina Del Rey Hospital having the specialized training to employ these methods.
+The excellent staff at Cedars-Sinai Marina del Rey Hospital will provide you with the care needed for you to get through the spermatocelectomy, if this will be the treatment option recommended to you.
+Here you will benefit from the latest developments in methods of treatment, the urologists at Cedars-Sinai Marina del Rey Hospital having the specialized training to employ these methods.
 Due to the care provided to you by our dedicated staff, your health will be brought back to the level you were accustomed to.

 Spermatocelectomy is a surgical procedure by which a surgeon removes a large or painful spermatocele separating it from the epididymis.
 Spermatocele can appear due to trauma, infection, or congenital abnormalities and they are benign cyst-like masses filled with fluid and dead sperm cells causing discomfort to the patient.

 The procedure is done under sedation or general anesthesia depending on the health and preferences of the patient and of the surgeon.

 During surgery, an incision will be made in the scrotum and the testicle in order to reach and cut off the spermatocele while preserving the epididymis.

 Absorbable sutures will be used to close the area.
 Post-surgery, the patient will be asked to take pain medication for a few days and apply ice packs to the affected area to help with pain and swelling.

 Untreated spermatoceles can grow large in time creating discomfort and pain for the patient.